-But I still want to be very transparent about myself, with regards to tooling, so here is another personal disclaimer: over the last decade, I have been around and have gained a lot of experience with tools like JIRA, Version One, Rally and others...
-I consider this as a personal 'hobby' but I know how to decouple it from daily work that must do an organizational coach.
+But I still want to be very transparent about myself with regards to tooling, so here is another personal disclaimer: over the last decade, I have been around and have gained a lot of experience with tools like JIRA, Version One, Rally and others.
+I consider this as a personal "hobby," but I know how to decouple it from daily work that must be done by an organizational coach.
 Over the years, I got to know some great software engineers that have built the tools mentioned above.
-I could probably easily pass for an in-house "agile tool expert" (that is if I choose changing my profession one day) and find a job that says something like this: "Looking for a strong agile tool expert to transform our organization to the next level.
+I could probably easily pass for an in-house "Agile tool expert" (that is if I choose changing my profession one day) and find a job that says something like this: "Looking for a strong Agile tool expert to transform and move our organization to the next level.
 PMP certification is a huge plus.
-You must also have a valid H1B Visa ".
+You must also have a valid H1B Visa."
 Yes, sadly there are many job specs out there that sound just like this .
-On a brighter side, I could probably also leverage my 'hobby', and look at any agile tool, used by a team or a group of teams that claims, "to do" agile, and in about 5 minutes find a handful of signs of serious systemic dysfunctions (just in a tool alone!).
+On a brighter side, I could probably also leverage my hobby and look at any Agile tool used by a team or a group of teams that claims, "to do" Agile, and in about five minutes I could find a handful of signs of serious systemic dysfunctions (just in a tool alone!).
 So, there is some practical use of my hobby.
-So, in any case, I think I have earned the right to say that I know very well what tools can and CANNOT do for you.
+In any case, I think I have earned the right to say that I know very well what tools can and CANNOT do for you.
 And therefore, I strongly stand with all other coaches that use the arguments I listed above.